We are back...

 October 18: Hog Health Check La Chaumiere with the kind permission of the Warden & Residents.
 1 hog released after being found by the public outside the entrance.
 4 hogs caught checked and released.

 URGENT: With lockdown we have experienced an unprecedented number of admissions as people have been home and have found them - well done everyone.
-Some of these tiny orphan hoglets needed to be fed 2 hourly day and night, but the majority have done really well.
+This has meant that our community checks have had to be put on hold for the time being as we do not have the facilities to deal with the extra patients.
+Some of the tiny orphan hoglets found needed to be fed 2 hourly day and night, the majority have done really well.
 The down side is that being at home and tidying the garden has also meant a lot of strimmer wounds being admitted.
-Please strim 10" up check the area is clear before going lower.
+Please strim 10" up, check the area is clear before going lower.
 If you find a poorly hog after 8pm please can you keep it warm & safe overnight.
 Offer water and some meat based cat biscuits and call the centre on 07781 144250 from 8am onwards.
 Thank you.